Moller M200G Volantor: History

 Paul Moller, the vehicle's inventor, has been working on flying saucer projects since the 1960s, having first been given the idea when studying radial diffusers.
 He promoted his Discojet project in 1974, with target certification and production dates in 1976.
 Featuring eight Wankel snowmobile engines, a central bubble and a low tail fin, photographs of a mock-up were published in 1976.
 The Discojet never appeared, although the later M200X closely resembles it.

 None has yet come to market and news reports have been skeptical that the latest M200G vehicle will fare any better, citing a case by the Securities and Exchange Commission which noted that in 1997 promotional materials for the Skycar had predicted 10,000 units sold by 2002.

 Moller and his team claim that over 200 test flights of the M200G Neuera have already been conducted, though these flights rely on ground effect and do not necessarily suggest significant movement toward the goals set forth for the flagship model, the Skycar M400.
 Moller had predicted they would have the M200G ready for sale by early 2008 with a goal of 250 units produced in the year, but this did not occur.
 Depending upon demand, the M200G could cost under US$100,000 according to the company.
 As of August 2007, Moller had not yet established if the vehicle will be regulated by the United States Federal Aviation Administration or the Department of Transportation.

+A Moller International newsletter published in December 2020 explains that the company remains inactive while waiting for Rotapower motor production in India.

+As of 2025, the last update provided by Moller International is a June 2023 newsletter published to their blog which mainly discussed the company's newly obtained ability to sell 300 million additional shares of their company, as well as its legal permission to have a limited amount of share conversions from Moller International shares, to shares of its sister company Freedom Motors.
+Aside from that financial discussion, the newsletter outlines the benefit of converting to a hybrid power system, where batteries and electric motors are supplemented by the company's Rotapower engines as range extenders.